-Do I Need to Include the Company’s Address (or Mine) in My Cover Letter?
+Do You Need to Include the Company’s Address (or Yours) on a Cover Letter?

 By: Katelyn Skye Bennett | Contributor for Let’s Eat, Grandma

 Why is abbreviated such a long word?
 Why isn’t phonetic spelled the way it sounds?
-And why, oh why, is it common practice to include full addresses in the heading of a cover letter?
+And why, oh why, is it common practice to include the company’s address in the heading of a cover letter?

 Cover letter templates typically show the intended company’s full physical address (sometimes after the applicant’s full physical address), with each address item on a new line.
 This takes up at least a third of the page before getting to the actual letter.

 But why?
 In a world where cover letters are submitted via email or directly uploaded to online applications, why is this still necessary?

 Have one of our senior resume writers give you personalized feedback on the top 3 things holding your resume back!

 Here at Let’s Eat, Grandma, we don’t actually believe you need to put the company address on a cover letter anymore.
 Just like on your resume, your street address doesn’t belong on your cover letter, and neither does your recipient’s.
 The company’s address is not going to hurt you if you do include it, but there’s really no point since you aren’t sending it by snail mail.
 It will just take up space, and the formality doesn’t carry any real meaning.